-The defense often moves to dismiss a case in the pre-trial phase.
-Prosecutors are encouraged to practice the use of motions in limine to control the quantity and quality of information sought to be introduced.
-Prosecutors should move in limine to exclude evidence protected by rape shield laws, exclude privileged or confidential information, admit extrinsic evidence to prove the victim's conduct, and admit the defendant's prior bad acts (to prove identity, intent, motive, common plan or scheme, absence of mistake, signature, and knowledge).
-Prosecutors should also move pre-trial to join domestic violence cases; doing so may help establish the severity of the relationship and of the victim's situation.
+The defense often moves to dismiss a case in the pre-trial phase.142 Prosecutors are encouraged to practice the use of motions in limine to control the quantity and quality of information sought to be introduced.
+Prosecutors should move in limine to exclude evidence protected by rape shield laws, exclude privileged or confidential information, admit extrinsic evidence to prove the victim's conduct, and admit the defendant's prior bad acts (to prove identity, intent, motive, common plan or scheme, absence of mistake, signature, and knowledge).143 Prosecutors should be prepared to argue exclusion of a victim's prior drug use, drug treatment, specific acts of conduct, or improper character evidence.
+Prosecutors should also move pre-trial to join domestic violence cases; doing so may help establish the severity of the relationship and of the victim's situation.144